AngelMunoz/Finny/docs/assets/docs/v1/features/jsx-tsx.md

 Of course if you're using something other than `preact` do the correct imports

-then inside your `perla.jsonc` file you need to add the `injects` array property to the `build` object:
+then inside your `perla.json` file you need to add the `injects` array property to the `build` object:

 ```json
 {